UPDATED FOR 2026: New Nanny Tax Changes Every Household Employer Must Know

 SIMPLE IRA limit update

-Another optional benefit is to help your nanny fund a retirement account, such as IRA or 401(k).
-One type of plan, a SIMPLE IRA, is particularly well-suited for small employers.
-In 2025, the contribution limit increases to $16,500, up from $16,000 in 2024, or $20,000 if the employee is 50 or over, also up $500 from the prior year.
+Another optional benefit is to help your nanny fund a retirement account, such as an IRA or 401(k).
+One type of plan, a SIMPLE IRA, continues to be well-suited for small and household employers.

 Commuter benefit limit update